December 15. 2020 - 6 min. reading time

 Now we have also understood where the limits of certification systems lie.
 Let's look at the two points mentioned above, A and B, separately.

-Thing-it can bring about a significant improvement in sustainable operation by using the "Building Operating System" (BOS).
-The BOS is an intelligent platform that can access all data in the building (e.g. building automation, lighting system, motion sensors, access control) and knows exactly how the various elements should behave under normal circumstances.
-The information collected is then made available to the building operator in a clear and transparent manner in the form of dashboards.
+MazeMap Workplace can significantly improve sustainable operations through the use of the Building Operating System (BOS).
+The BOS is an intelligent platform that can access all data in the building (e.g., building automation, lighting system, motion sensors, access control) and knows exactly how the various elements should behave under normal circumstances.
+The collected information is then made available to the building operator in a clear and transparent manner in the form of dashboards.

-Another example would be if the CO2 levels in a room did not fall despite active ventilation.
+Another example would be if CO2 levels in a room did not decrease despite active ventilation.
 By quickly analyzing the motion sensors, the FM can determine whether the room is overcrowded or the ventilation is potentially blocked.
 This case is particularly relevant for limiting the spread of coronavirus in the workplace.

 Let's move on to user comfort and how this normally has a negative impact on the ecological and economic quality of a building and what solutions digitalization can offer in return.